Manu343726/snail/README.md

 The above snippet prints the set of numbers on the standard output.
 It "copies" the numeric sequence to a sequence of output operations represented by a `std::ostream_iterator` instance.

-But everything is not that simple and awesome.
-The iterator-range interface comes at a high cost: **Is not easy to chain multiple STL algorithms**.
+But not everything is that simple and awesome.
+The iterator-range interface comes at a high cost: **it's not easy to chain multiple STL algorithms**.
 Whenever you want to apply multiple algorithms step by step the process becomes a bit clumsy:

 ``` cpp
 std::vector<int> v = {1, 2, 3, 5, 7, 11};